GAM-67 Crossbow

 The GAM-67 Crossbow was a turbojet-powered anti-radar missile built by Northrop's Ventura Division, the successor to the Radioplane Company who developed the Crossbow's predecessor, the Q-1 target drone.
-The Crossbow was intended to be carried by and launched from strategic bombers of the United States Air Force (USAF); The program was cancelled in 1957.
+The Crossbow was intended to be carried by and launched from strategic bombers of the United States Air Force (USAF), allowing them to attack air defences and blast their way through to their targets.
+The program was cancelled in 1957 when it was seen that the subsonic speed meant the missile could not get far enough ahead of the bombers to be useful.
 The WS-121B Longbow was a larger and faster follow-on missile but was also ultimately cancelled in the late 1960s or early 1970s.
+This role was ultimately filled by the supersonic AGM-28 Hound Dog.

 Development and cancellation

 In the late 1940s, the Radioplane Company developed a set of prototypes of the Q-1 target series, which used pulsejet or small turbojet engines.
 Although the Q-1 series was not put into production as a target, it did evolve into the USAF RP-54D / XB-67 / XGAM-67 Crossbow anti-radar missile, which was first flown in 1956.
 It was also considered as a platform for reconnaissance, electronic countermeasures, and decoy roles.

 The Crossbow had a cigar-shaped fuselage, straight wings, a straight twin-fin tail, and an engine inlet under the belly.
 It was powered by a Continental J69 turbojet engine, with 4.41 kN (450 kgf/1,000 lbf) thrust.
 Two Crossbows could be carried by a Boeing B-50 Superfortress bomber, while four Crossbows could be carried by a Boeing B-47 Stratojet bomber.
 While under-development and prior to being assigned the "GAM-67" designation, the Crossbow was known as the WS-121A.

 The Crossbow's speed was not enough to allow it to get far ahead of the launching bomber before it ran out of fuel.
 Only 14 Crossbows were built before the program was cancelled in 1957.